amolsarva/dadsinterviewbot/docs/netlify-blob-config.md

 3. Locate the store named `dads-interview-bot`.
 If it is missing, click **Create blob store**, enter `dads-interview-bot`, and finish the wizard.
 If you already use a different store name, note the exact value—you must copy it into `NETLIFY_BLOBS_STORE`.
 4. When the store is present, open it and copy its **Store name** and **Store ID** for reference.

-## 2. Let Netlify inject the blob credentials automatically
+## 2. Export the Netlify blob credentials explicitly
-1. Delete any `NETLIFY_BLOBS_TOKEN` you previously defined in the Netlify UI.
-The runtime now asks Netlify to inject an internal JWT during each request, so manual tokens are no longer necessary for app-managed writes.
+1. In **Site settings → Environment variables**, define `NETLIFY_BLOBS_TOKEN`.
+Netlify’s managed function token works, or you can create a personal access token with **Blobs: Read and write** scope.
+The app refuses to fall back to anonymous credentials.
+2. Set `NETLIFY_BLOBS_API_URL` explicitly — for most teams this is `https://api.netlify.com/api/v1/blobs`.
+Leaving it blank now blocks `/api/diagnostics/storage` so you immediately notice missing configuration.
-2. Keep `NETLIFY_BLOBS_STORE` (if you override the default) and `NETLIFY_BLOBS_SITE_ID` configured as before.
+3. Keep `NETLIFY_BLOBS_STORE` (if you override the default) and `NETLIFY_BLOBS_SITE_ID` configured as before.
 These settings still inform the runtime which store and site to target.
-3. Only generate a personal access token if you need to write to Blobs from an external script or CLI.
-In that case you can continue to create a token with **Blobs: Read and write** scope and use it with the Netlify REST API instead of the in-app SDK.
+4. Remove any legacy aliases such as `BLOBS_TOKEN`, `BLOBS_SITE_ID`, or `BLOBS_CONTEXT`.
+They now trigger diagnostics errors and are ignored by the runtime.

 ## 3. Link the site ID
 1. From the Netlify dashboard, open the **Sites** tab and select the site that hosts this app.